Modular functoriality in the Local Langlands Correspondence: Smith-Treumann localization for diamonds

 (A ``small'' variant of the Tate category will appear later in \S \ref{ssec: small smith-treumann}.)
 We denote the tautological projection map from $D^b_{\et}(Y; \Lambda[\Sigma])$ to $\Shv(Y; \cT_{\Lambda})$ by

 \end{defn}

-\begin{remark}We will only be using the large Tate category for $\Lambda =k$, but some arguments are repeated in the small version which also gets used for $\Lambda = W(k)$, so we formulate it in more generality. \end{remark}
+\begin{remark}We will only be using the large Tate category for $\Lambda =k$, but some arguments are repeated in the small version which also gets used for $\Lambda = W(k)$, so we formulate it with more general coefficients. \end{remark}

 For $\Lambda = k$, the following Lemma (pointed out by Jesper Grodal) gives an alternative characterization of the subcategory $\Flat^b(Y; k[\Sigma])$, showing that it is determined by conditions on geometric stalks.